tage64/chess-cli/doc/manual.md

 See the [Readme][5] for instructions.

 ## Navigating the Terminal with NVDA

+If you don't use a screen reader you may skip this section.

 As aposed to a [graphical user interface][7], Chess-CLI uses a [text terminal][6] to interact with the user.
 So here follows some tips of how to read and navigate the terminal using the [screen reader][2] [NVDA][3]: